 We have audited the accompanying consolidated balance sheets of IRIDEX Corporation as of January 1, 2011 and January 2, 2010, and the related consolidated statements of income, stockholders' equity and comprehensive income, and cash flows for each of the years in the three year period ended January 1, 2011.
 Our audits also included the financial statement schedule listed in Item 15(a)(2).
-IRIDEX Corporation's management is responsible for these consolidated financial statements and financial statements and financial statements and financial statements and financial statement schedule.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+IRIDEX Corporation's management is responsible for these consolidated financial statements and financial statement schedule based on our audits.